umangaamatya/chargehive/README.md

 ## License

-This project is licensed under the [LICENSE NAME] - see the LICENSE file for details.
+This project is licensed under ChargeHive.

-## Acknowledgments

-- [Any acknowledgments or credits]